What If... Agatha Went to Hollywood?: Development

 Work had begun on a third season of What If...? by July 2022.
 At that time, head writer A. C. Bradley revealed that the second season of the series was her final project at Marvel Studios, with series story editor Matthew Chauncey taking over as head writer for the season.
 Series director Bryan Andrews returned for the third season along with Stephan Franck.
 Franck was able to assist Andrews in the season while the latter was simultaneously working on Marvel Zombies (2025); Andrews was still able to supervise much of the season and ultimately directed three of the season's episodes, including "What If...
 Agatha Went to Hollywood?" and co-directed with Franck for one episode, with Franck directing the other four episodes of the season.
 Executive producers for the season include Brad Winderbaum, Kevin Feige, Louis D'Esposito, Dana Vasquez-Eberhardt, and Andrews.
 In August 2024, it was announced that the third season would be the series' last.
 That November, Winderbaum explained that the series was ending due to "bigger [MCU] reasons" that were being determined in real time as different projects were released within the Multiverse Saga.
 He said it was the right time for the series to conclude "from a story perspective", but did not rule out reviving it in the future.

 The character of Agatha Harkness was first announced as part of the cast for season 3 in August 2024 by Marvel Studios executive producer Brad Winderbaum.
 Winderbaum teased Agatha's featured episode and Kathryn Hahn reprising her role by saying: "It's one of my favorite episodes ever done, and it may involve the giant musical number, and she's just incredible."
 Hahn was so impressed with the concept of the musical numbers during the initial briefing that she expressed enthusiasm for performing them in a live-action format.

 Writing

 The episode was written by Matthew Chauncey and Ryan Little.
 Director Bryan Andrews highlighted the episode as one of his favorite storylines of the season, describing it as "a labor of love" and noting that it was "so different from what we normally do" for its humor, setting and homage to filmmaking and the Old Hollywood period.
+Cosmopolitan writer Leah Marilla Thomas described the episode as a "crossover" of the wider MCU projects Agatha All Along (2024), Eternals (2021) and Agent Carter (2015–2016).